josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 Ok, that was probably as confusing for you to read as it was for me to write.
 Let's back up.

-**Say you've got a transition where one element leaves the page as another one appears to take its place**, like a page transition, or moving between two images in a lightbox.
+Say you've got a transition where one element leaves the page as another one appears to take its place, like a page transition, or sliding between two images in a lightbox.

 Typically, you want a UI transition to start slow, and end slow.
-(That's usually how things move in the real world; things generally don't start or end instantly.
-They accelerate and decelerate.)
+(That's usually how things move in the real world; they accelerate and decelerate.)

 However, even though the user perceives this replacement as one smooth UI transition, under the hood, this is actually _two_ transitions: the old element leaving, followed by the new element entering.

 So that means if you're transitioning an element _out_, and you want it to start slowly, you need an _ease in_.

 Conversely, when an element is transitioning _in_, it should usually come to a gradual stop.
-That calls for an _ease out_ on the _transition in_.
+That calls for an _ease out_.

 Those two would come together to create a smooth start, and a smooth end to the overall stitched-together UI change.